 B. Courts in Kansas will not do any searches by phone.

 C. Requests for criminal record searches for employment, credit, etc. from any agency or individual shall be referred to the Kansas Bureau of Investigation at (785) 296-8200 (Records Department) per Supreme Court Administrative Order No. 156.

 D. No district court employee may conduct a search which requires making legal determination such as whether a judgment is still current or that lien exists per K.S.A.
 20-3133.

 Our office can renew Kansas driver's license, apply or renew an I.D. card, make address changes.
-We can also issue a Kansas driver's license to those with an out of state driver's license.
+We can also issue a Kansas driver's license to those with a current out of state driver's license.

 You can obtain the form on the Riley County Website under Planning and Development, Environmental Health, Applications, Environmental Evaluation Application or at the Riley County Planning and Development, Environmental Health, Monday through Friday, 8 am to 5 pm.